Goldberg win streak: Conclusion of the streak

 Now WCW Champion, Goldberg found himself the cornerstone of the company's efforts to stave off the WWF.
 The former number two promotion was now running neck and neck with WWF, and Goldberg was programmed into a feud with Diamond Dallas Page.
 At Halloween Havoc, the feud was settled after Goldberg defeated Page to retain the title.
 According to Goldberg, his match against Page was the favorite match of his career.
-Following technical issues with the PPV the match was aired for free on the following Monday Nitro; the huge rating that it garnered was the final time that Monday Nitro defeated Monday Night Raw.
+Following technical issues with the PPV the match was aired for free on the following Monday Nitro; the huge rating that it garnered was the final time that Nitro defeated Monday Night Raw.

 As Goldberg moved on to a feud with The Giant, WCW management resorted to embellishing the win streak with fictional victories.
 Wrestling fans who followed match results online began to catch on as Goldberg's streak grew exponentially, and he began to incur the first backlash of his career.
 At Starrcade, Goldberg's undefeated streak ended at an official approximate count of 173–0, and after 174 days as champion when he lost the title to Kevin Nash, after Scott Hall, disguised as a ringside security guard, made a run-in and shocked Goldberg with a taser gun.